-tests 3. etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
-2. 3. with an ICP finish (suitable for Cu 0.01-40%) ALS method ME- ICP41.
-All Cu samples greater than or equal to 1 % were re- submitted for an ore digest ME-OG46.
-Additional Au analysis by fire assay fusion with an AAS finish, 30g charge (suitable for Au 0.01-100ppm) ALS method Au-AA22.
-All Au samples greater than or equal to 1 g/t were re-submitted for an ore grade fire assay 30g charge, Au-AA25.
-Samples taken pre 2005 cannot confirm the exact assay technique, however Straits is assuming for identifying mineralised zones the assays had meet industry standards at the time.
-The assay techniques used are appropriate for the Tritton resource.
-N/A Laboratory QA/QC samples were involving the use of blanks, duplicates, standards (commercial and site made certified reference materials are used), replicates as part of in-house procedures.
+Criteria J ORC Code explanation Comm entary tests 3. etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
+2. 3.
 Verification of sampling and assaying 2.
-3. alternative company personnel.
+3. The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
-Geologist and Senior Geologist.
-Location of data points 2.
+Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
+Discuss any adjustment to assay data.
+1. 2.
+3. Geologist and Senior Geologist.
+No twinned holes were conducted.
+All Straits Resources geological data is logged directly into Straits Resources logging computers following the Corporate Geology codes.
+Data is transferred to the Corporate AcQuire database and validated on entry.
+Down hole survey data is validated and checked for potential deviation from magnetic mineralisation before data entry.
+Location of data points 1.
+2. 3.
 Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 1. All recent surface drill hole collars have been surveyed by using a DGPS by a local contractor, all pre 2005 holes are surveyed by theodolite.
 All UG hole collars are surveyed in by theodolite by company surveyors.
 Surveys are entered into the Straits Corporate Acquire database.
-Box cut and nearby infrastructure
+Boxcut and nearby infrastructure